MacMillan Center for International and Area Studies: History

-The MacMillan Center was created in the 1960s as the Concilium on International and Area Studies and later renamed in the 1980s as the Yale Center for International and Area Studies (YCIAS).
-In April 2006, YCIAS was renamed as The Whitney and Betty MacMillan Center for International and Area Studies at Yale.
+Reinvigorated interest in international studies at Yale and a critical Ford Foundation grant led to the 1961 establishment of the Concilium on International and Area Studies.
+In 1983, it was renamed as the Yale Center for International and Area Studies (YCIAS).
+A transformative gift from The Henry Luce Foundation allowed for the opening of Luce Hall in 1995, providing the Center with a unifying collaborative space for the first time.
+In April 2006, YCIAS was renamed The Whitney and Betty MacMillan Center for International and Area Studies, honoring alumni generosity.